AR-k12code/CarlSagan/README.md

 ]
 ```

+## Caching
+By default items may be served from the cache as long as they are not older than the age specified by `maxAge` in config.json.
+You can specify a smaller value for `maxAge` on a per-request basis using the `Cache-Control` header.
+* Setting a header of `Cache-Control: max-age=600` will ensure you get data that is no more than 600 seconds (10 minutes) old.
+* Setting a header of `Cache-Control: no-cache` will re-run the report regardless of how fresh the report is in the cache.
+* Setting a header of `Cache-Control: only-if-cached` will always serve a report from the cache if possible.
+This may result in data older that the `maxAge` specified in config.json if the cache has not been cleaned out (this happens automatically).

+The cache can be warmed manually based on usage.
+To do this run `carlsagan.exe --warm 604800` to warm all reports used in the last week (604800 seconds).
+If you want to reduce load during on-peek hours you can set this up as a scheduled task to run during off-peek hours.

 ## config.json
 It should always be in the same folder as the binary and should be readable **and writeable** by the process.
 It will contain the infomation used to connect to cognos as well at the passwords other scripts will use to authenticate with this server.
 If a config.json does not exist in the same folder as the binary, it will attempt to create one.
 Here is an example config.json file:
 ```